 GAP assures eligible students a place in our nursing program contingent upon fulfilling certain requirements.
 Students who choose to begin their college career at GSW are given the opportunity to apply for the GAP.
 GAP students are given priority over any other applicants.
-The early action deadlines are February 1st and March 1st and the final application deadline for GAP is April 15th.
+The early action deadline is March 1st and the final application deadline for GAP is May 1st.

-To apply for the Guaranteed Acceptance Program, students must submit:
+To apply for the Guaranteed Acceptance Program, students must submit a completed GAP Application Form.